 SIR began offering Renegade Chicken takeout and delivery services again on a trial basis as of January 27, 2022.
 The services were initially offered out of 21 Jack Astor's locations in Ontario, with two additional Jack Astor's locations added to the trial as of February 16, 2022.
-SIR has agreed to pay an amount equal to 6% of the revenues earned from the trial to the SIR Royalty Limited Partnership ("the Partnership").
+SIR agreed to pay an amount equal to 6% of the revenues earned from the trial to the Partnership.
 The trial was initially scheduled to continue until March 31, 2022, at SIR's option.
-Effective March 29, 2022, SIR opted to extend the trial until August 28, 2022, but it has reduced the number of Jack Astor's locations supporting the trial to eight locations.
+Effective March 29, 2022, SIR opted to extend the trial until August 28, 2022, but it reduced the number of Jack Astor's locations supporting the trial to eight locations.
+On August 29, 2022, the Trustees of the Fund approved a further extension of the trial, under the existing terms, until December 31, 2022.
 In exchange, SIR will continue to pay 6% of the revenues arising therefrom to the Partnership.
 The Trustees of the Fund are supportive of the continuation of the trial.
 The Renegade Chicken brand offers a variety of fried chicken sandwiches, fingers and wings, paired with freshly cut in-house fries, and is capitalizing on the emergence of fried chicken growth brands in the fast casual dining space.